peterchencc/vue-multi-steps/README.md

 ### Special Stuffs

-### Add `autofocus` on the first text field
+### Add HTML `autofocus` attribute on the first text field

-Browser will help to autofocus on first text field.
+Let the first input field automatically get focus when the component loads

 ### Use CSS `order` property to specify the order of "Back" "Next" button position